 Please see True Case for another success story including video footage.
 However, Harriet was so reactive and so young we felt it to work privately with her.
 Please note we do not put up all our successes, only a small selection as examples.

 If your dog attacks another dog you may be prosecuted under the Animals Act 1971 or the Dogs Act (unless it is a banned breed under Section 1 of the Dangerous Dogs Act in which case you will be prosecuted under the Dangerous Dogs Act 1991 which is a criminal act.
 If you own a dog which measures up to the recommended measurements of a Pit Bull or Pit Bull type you may be prosecuted under the Dangerous Dogs Act 1991 as the Pit Bull and/or Pit Bull type is a banned breed.
 This can be very confusing and owners may not know if their dog measured up to this as it appears to be a vague process.

 Many people are unaware that they can do something about their dog's aggression.
-In my experience most dogs attending this course have either lacked early socialisation or have themselves been attacked by other dogs or are rescue dogs with an unknown history.
+In my experience most dogs attending this course have either lacked early socialisation or have themselves been attacked by other dogs, are very frustrated, or are rescue dogs with an unknown history.
 However, if your dog bites a person during a dog fight or acts in a manner dangerously out of control this may lead to prosecution under the Dangerous Dogs Act 1991.
 Since aggression towards other dogs can most likely be improved on it is worth trying to reduce this risk by seeking help.
-Most dogs which have attended this course have improved a lot.
+Most dogs we have helped have improved a lot.